ademcifci/Plex-Live-Scan/README.md

 Once the agent is running it will automatically announce its watched paths to the receiver.
 They'll appear in the UI under **Needs configuration** — you only need to fill in the Plex path and pick a library section.

 1. Click **↻ Refresh Libraries** to load your Plex library sections
-2. For each announced agent path, enter the **Plex Path** — the same folder as it's mounted/visible on the Plex NAS, e.g. `/volume1/NASNAME/TV Shows 5`
+2. For each announced agent path, enter the **Plex Path** — the same folder as it's mounted on the Plex NAS, e.g. `/volume1/MEDIASERVER/TV Shows 5`
 3. Select the **Library Section** it belongs to (e.g. TV Shows)
 4. Click **Configure**